Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/03-Pseudocode-Flowchart-Diagrams.md

     - Does it use similar symbos and shapes?
   - Refine your flowchart based on seeing other students' diagrams

-Break (5 min)

-## Superheroes Game Loop
-- Discuss page 5 of the [Superhero Team Dueler] tutorial (5 min)
-- Superheroes game loop flowchart diagramming (20 min)
-  - Draw a flowchart diagram for the Superheroes game loop
-  - Find a partner to compare and contrast your flowcharts with
-  - Refine your flowchart based on seeing other students' diagrams
-- Write pseudocode for Superheroes game loop (10 min)
-- Compare pseudocode with a partner and give feedback (10 min)
-- Start programming your Superheroes game loop (if time permits)

 ## Resources
 - [Flowchart to debug a lamp][debug a lamp]